 Properties require upkeep

 Yes, things fall apart.
 Things require fixing.
 You see a small problem, you should deal with it.
 This is definitely true for problems in the home.
-A good housesitter identifies problems and raise them with the owner immediately.
+A good housesitter identifies problems and raises them with the owner immediately.
 The owner will appreciate people who get do this.
-This can also be a great source for a referral if you properly address problem the pop up.
+This can also be a great source for a referral if you properly address any problems that pop up.